TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ExtendingTca/StoringChanges/Index.rst

    Be aware that :code:`$TCA` is not available in all contexts.
    It is advised to always use :code:`$GLOBALS['TCA']` instead.

-There are two mains ways to store your TCA changes: inside an extension or straight in the :file:`typo3conf` folder.
+There are two main ways to store your changes to the TCA: inside an extension or straight in the :file:`typo3conf` folder.
 Both are described below in more details.